Carol A. Dolan, PhD

 BA, Saint Michael's College

-Carol A. Dolan, Ph.D. is Clinical Associate Professor in the Department of Community Health Sciences (CHS) at Boston University School of Public Health (BUSPH) where she focuses on the social and behavioral sciences and the social-contextual determinants of health and mental health.
+Carol A. Dolan, Ph.D. is Clinical Professor in the Department of Community Health Sciences where she focuses on the social-contextual determinants of health and mental health.
+She directs the BUSPH Certificate in Mental Health and Substance Use, and was instrumental in its development and continued growth.

 Her research, publications and presentations have focused on stress and health in various contexts, including the effects of psychosocial factors and stress on cardiovascular health, and stress and coping in minority women.
 Dr. Dolan conducted program evaluation and data management in public health based projects on substance abuse, injury prevention and sexual assault for the Massachusetts Department of Public Health.
 As research scientist with Walter Reed Medical Research Unit (Heidelberg, Germany), she conducted quantitative and qualitative research examining the physical and psychological effects of stress among deployed military members.
 Her work also includes counseling experience with military members and families, with a focus on how deployments and trauma affect family members.